 Whites City is a tiny town located in the state of New Mexico.
 With a population of 14 people and just one neighborhood, Whites City is the 164th largest community in New Mexico.

-Whites City is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Whites City is generally considered to be a blue-collar town.
+0.00% of the Whites City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Whites City is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Whites City who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Whites City has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Whites City has few renters and college students.
 But the biggest reason it is quieter in Whites City than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Whites City may be for you.